January 30, 2019 | By Mason Roberts

 - Small business has an average revenue of at least $50,000.

 - A Business Checking Account.

 - A Bookkeeping Software.

-BlueVine is a lender for business owners with specific needs.
-Unlike other lenders, BlueVine is there to help business owners with bad credit and any unpaid invoices.
+BlueVine is a funder for business owners with specific needs.
+Unlike other funding options, BlueVine is there to help business owners with bad credit and any unpaid invoices.
 The borrower does not even need much collateral at all.
-An approval from a lender at BlueVine is dependent on your cash flow and the revenue of your business.
+An approval from BlueVine is dependent on your cash flow and the revenue of your business.
 The value that you, the business owner, will receive is determined on these aspects.